Data-driven priors and their posterior concentration rates: Examples

 \end{prop}

 \begin{proof} See the Appendix. \end{proof}

-Note that the rate obtained in Proposition~\ref{prop:np.reg} is \emph{exactly} the optimal minimax rate, i.e., there are no additional logarithmic factors.
-This is mainly due to the covariance structure in the prior for $\theta_S$, given $S$, which is very natural in the present framework.
+Note that the rate obtained in Proposition~\ref{prop:np.reg} is {\em exactly} the optimal minimax rate, i.e., there are no extra logarithmic factors.
+This, like in Section~\ref{SS:mean}, is a consequence of $f^\star$ eventually being in the specified sieve; these extra log factors are a result of having to approximate the true parameter by an element in the sieve.
 A similar result, without the additional logarithmic terms, is given in \citet{gao.zhou.2016}.